GECCH Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Net Investment Income (NII): Increased to $4.4 million, or $0.31 per share, up from $2.4 million, or $0.20 per share in Q3 2025.
+• Net Investment Income (NII): Increased to $4.4 million, or $0.31 per share, up from $2.4 million or $0.20 per share in Q3 2025.

-• Net Asset Value (NAV): Declined to $112.9 million, or $8.07 per share, down from $140.1 million, or $10.10 per share at the end of Q3 2025.
+• Net Asset Value (NAV): Declined to $112.9 million, or $8.07 per share, from $140.1 million, or $10.10 per share in the prior quarter.
 Pro forma NAV, accounting for waived incentive fees, was $8.23 per share.

-• Asset Coverage Ratio: Decreased to 158.1% from 168.2% in Q3 2025, but pro forma for the incentive fee waiver, it was 166%.
+• Asset Coverage Ratio: Decreased to 158.1% from 168.2% in the previous quarter, but pro forma for the incentive fee waiver, it was 166%.

 2. Strategic Updates and Business Highlights